Challenge Australia: Leadership Development

 provided to participants.

-Program Cost: Tuition and fees will be paid directly to GlobaLinks Learning Abroad, and a single course fee of $50 will be paid to MSU.
-For more information about what the program fee includes click on the “Fees” link on the left-hand side of the program’s home page.
-Program dates can be found by selecting the “Dates” link.
+Program Cost: Tuition and fees will be paid directly to ISA, and a single course fee of $50 will be paid to MSU.
+For more information about what the program fee scroll down the program’s home page.

 Areas of Study: This program is open to students of all majors who meet the general requirements listed below.
 It may be of particular interest to those studying business, marketing, management, leadership studies, sociology, cultural studies, outdoor education, environmental issues, or related areas.